Mittemi/ASE_ReliabilityReports/src/README.md

 ## Pre-Requirements ##

-Services:
+Tools:
 - maven (current version)
+- java 8
 - mongodb
 - free ports: 8080 (Api-Gateway), 9000 9100 9200 9300 9090

-WebUI:
-- for running the webui (angular) a webserver to deliver the files is required. (e.g. nginx)
-- bower
-- npm

 ## Configuration ##
 Every service comes with it's own application.properties files located in the resources folder.
-Inside this file the ip address of the mongodb server should be changed, if it is not located at the local host!
+Inside this file the ip address of the mongodb server should be changed, if it is not located at the localhost!

 ## Compilation ##
 maven install -DskipTests=true

 ## Running ##
 There is no fixed order the services need to be started in.
-Each one can be startet using java -jar target/SERVICE_NAME.jar
+Each one can be started using: java -jar target/SERVICE_NAME.jar

 #################